Nepal-US Relations

 • Secretary of State Gen. Colin Powell paid a two-day official visit to Nepal in 2002.

-• Former US President and a Nobel laureate Jimmy Carter visited Nepal in 2007, 2008, and 2013, in capacity of Founder of the Carter Center.
+• Former US President Jimmy Carter visited Nepal in 2007, 2008, and 2013, as the Founder of the Carter Center.

 • Vice President Mr. Spiro Agnew visited Nepal in January 1970.